 Plan to do one guided relaxation exercise twice a day, morning and evening, as if you’re taking anxiety medication.
 Research shows that these strategies are just as effective, and similarly change your brain chemistry.
 Administer as needed anytime you feel panicky.

 4. Don’t contribute to the panic.
 By all means, talk to friends and family about your fears.
 But do NOT flood social media with your anxieties.
-On Twitter today an *uninfected* MD posted that she's written a will and has said goodbye to her children.
+On Twitter today an *uninfected* man posted that he's written a will and has said goodbye to his children.
 People are already terrified; how does that help?
 Take care of your friends and loved ones by reducing anxiety contagion.
 Hold off on posting photos of cleaned-out grocery stores and re-sharing that horror story you just heard.
 Avoid SHOUTY CAPS and exclamation points!!!!!
-As tempting as it is, please don't attempt to predict the future, especially if it's dystopian.
 If you have friends who are posting inflammatory posts, temporarily mute them.
 Setting boundaries isn't only okay, it's critical.